FelixOnline/v2/content/articles/2016-10-3-night-tube-dream-finally-a-reality.md

 > > _felix_ sent me out to find out/I got drunk one night and Citymapper told me to use it British Transport Police have promised uniformed officers patrolling every station and I also, between naps, saw them walking through the carriages.
 Word to the wise, make sure that those little naps don’t turn into one giant one that ends when you reach the end of the line in deep dark zone 6 unless you fancy riding the tube all night that is.

-The horrific prophecies of drunken brawls and projectile vomiting everywhere didn’t become a reality on that 2am\-ish Victoria line train but I imagine at one time or another it’s bound to happen.
+The horrific prophecies of drunken brawls and projectile vomiting everywhere didn’t become a reality on that 2am-ish Victoria line train but I imagine at one time or another it’s bound to happen.
 TfL have already anticipated this though and have been running drills on cleaning up a “soiled train”.
 How reassuring.

 Just how much is this going to affect people’s lives remains to be seen, 50,000 people did use the service in the first night alone though.
-There are plans to extend it onto the Metropolitan, Circle, District, and Hammersmith &amp; City lines once modernisation programmes are complete, but that might be something for our great\-grandchildren to enjoy.
+There are plans to extend it onto the Metropolitan, Circle, District, and Hammersmith &amp; City lines once modernisation programmes are complete, but that might be something for our great-grandchildren to enjoy.